Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-process subElements of RecordLayoutGroup«iterative»RecordElementsubElementset category to STRUCTUREset category to  ARRAYset MaxNumberOfElementsget RecordLayoutGroup or RecordLayoutVImplementationDataTypeElementset category to VALUE and set dataDefPropertiescreate subElementoriginImplementationDataType Or ImplementationDataTypeElementcreate subElementImplementationDataTypeElementActivityFinal[hasSwRecordLayoutFrom][has no iterator][has exactly one value][RecordLayoutGroup][RecordLayoutValue]Software Component Template
+process subElements of RecordLayoutGroup«iterative»RecordElementsubElementset category to STRUCTUREset category to  ARRAYset MaxNumberOfElementsget RecordLayoutGroup or RecordLayoutVImplementationDataTypeElementset category to VALUE and set dataDefPropertiescreate subElementoriginImplementationDataType Or ImplementationDataTypeElementcreate subElementImplementationDataTypeElementActivityFinal[hasSwRecordLayoutFrom][has no iterator][has exactly one value][RecordLayoutGroup][RecordLayoutValue]
-AUTOSAR Release 4.2.2

 Figure 5.53: Mapping of Record Layouts and Interpolation Routines